kdheepak/panvimdoc/README.md

 Pandoc filters can extend the capability of Pandoc with minimal lua scripting.
 Pandoc filters and the custom output writer in lua are very easy to write and maintain too.

-This project aims to write a specification in Pandoc Markdown, and take advantage of Pandoc filters, to convert a Markdown file to a vim documentation help file.
+This project aims to write a specification in Pandoc Markdown, and to take advantage of Pandoc filters and the custom output writer capability, to convert a Markdown file to a vim documentation help file.
+This project provides a reference implementation of the specification as well.

 # Goals: